diegomarquez/game-builder/README.md

 ###### Current TODO List:

-- Make groc documentation for the whole project
-    - Exclude requireJS from documentation

-- Make an index.html for the gh-pages branch using Tweeter Bootstrap
+- Figure out how to use Bootstrap to make a nice homepage
+- Use Bower to install the requirejs dependency
 - Anotate example code to generate documentation
     * Link to all the modules used in each example.
 Framework and example files.

-- Think about how to handle paths to images/sound
+- Use the Gruntfile to create documentation and deploy to gh-pages
+    - Exclude requireJS from documentation

 - Make yeoman generator for the different types of files
     - Have the Sublime plugin use those generators.

-- Make Sublime plugin to generate files from templates
-    - Make an empty menu structure.
-    - Add options to create different types of files from templates
-    - Button to automatically generate setModulePath calls where needed
-    - Code observer to add and remove setModulePath calls automatically
-    - Scan src paths to generate all the sub paths if they exist
-    - Template for an empty project, src folder and res folder

-- Use Bower to install the requirejs dependency
+- Think about how to handle paths to images/sound
 - Use HTML to add some on screen explanation of what is going on
 - Add additional debug drawing to game_object
     * global transformed position

-- Rough explanation of each folder in src in respective README.md files
 - Spike Performance Boost
     - Canvas caching
         * Cache static drawings (Drawing Renderer, NEW)
         * Cache Images (Bitmap renderer)
 - Extensions
     * TimerFactory extension, pause and resume all timeout when pausing the game ( No Demo )
     * Keyboard extension, block keyboard keys when pausing the game ( No Demo )